astra-media/self-driven-rccar-arduino/README.md

 * PixyCam (https://pixycam.com)
 * Arduino

-PixyCam can save objects shape and color in its memory and can recognise it when it sees it.
+PixyCam can save objects shape and color in its memory and can recognize it when it sees it.
 The data from the pixyCam can be used to control the rc-car's servos.
-In this example the rc-car first starts loking for the object.
-Once it finds the object it steer itself close it.
+In this example the rc-car first starts looking for the object.
+Once it finds the object it steers itself close it.